Chapter 4. IPFW Dummynet and Traffic Shaping

 #

-In contrast, dummynet has the concept of flow queues which are virtual groupings of packets assigned to a flow according to a mask in their own definition with an ipfw queue statements.
+In contrast, dummynet has the concept of flow queues which are virtual groupings of packets assigned to a flow according to a mask in their definition with ipfw queue statements.

 Configuring a queue is almost as simple as configuring a pipe.